 In general terms the hydrodynamic model approach represents the introduction of the Bernoulli equation in the logistics domain.
-In case of traffic observation this approach was proved and tested, see [1, 2].
-Hence, shortages can be assumed being represented through their respective flow.
-This flow could be expressed by the number of ships passing river Elbe per hour in the direction of CTA (Container Terminal Altenwerder), container trucks passing through river Elbe tunnel per hour, etc.
+In case studies of traffic observations this approach was proved and tested, see [1, 2].

+Therefore, shortages can be assumed being represented through their respective flow.
+The flow can be expressed by the number of containers which can be disembarked from container ships per hour, the number of trucks passing through river Elbe tunnel per hour, etc.

-In this intermodal maritime transportation chain case study it is assumed that trucks are loading containers at the container terminal CTA, represented by component 1; in numbers 340 trucks per h.
+In this paper it is assumed that trucks are loading containers at the container terminal CTA, represented by component 1; in numbers 150 container per h which is equal 150 trucks per h.

-Let river Elbe tunnel passage being component 2 representing that two from four tunnel tubes are closed for construction works.
-In numbers only 250 trucks can pass per h.
-As a result of this resource shortage trucks begin queuing and more and more trucks have to wait at the very first before traversing the Elbe tunnel tubes, before being able to drive to their final destination.
+Let river Elbe tunnel being component 2 representing that two from four tunnel tubes are temporarily closed for maintenance work.
+In numbers only 100 trucks can pass per h.
+As a result of this resource shortage trucks start queuing and more and more trucks will wait before traversing river Elbe tunnel tubes.
 This process is called congestion.
-After traversing river Elbe tunnel no further congestion occur, represented by component 3.
+After traversing river Elbe tunnel it is assumed that no further congestion occurs, represented by component 3.
 Later on two road reconstruction work area remain represented by components 4 and 5 which don't have that much influence on the traffic.
-Therefore, passage through river Elbe tunnel - component 2 - is the primary bottleneck.

-Moreover, beside the above mentioned set of shortages determined by missed resources, weighting functions can be added to the components', in order to calculate the respective output delay.
-In terms of optimizing the resources' management, by calculating the output delay as part of the intermodal maritime transportation chains which result in more sensitive parameters, compared with a pure identification of shortage caused resources'.
+Hence, river Elbe tunnel - component 2 - is the primary bottleneck.
+Adding weighting functions to the components' the respective output delay can be calculated as part of the intermodal maritime transportation chains which result in more sensitive parameters, compared with a pure identification of shortage caused resources'.

 Based on the output delay representing the shortage of the investigated intermodal maritime transportation chains the calculated transportation time can be characterized by the time loading containers from the container ships up to the time passing river Elbe tunnel and arrival at the final destination without or with a congestion.
-It should be noted that this approach can cause some problems, Because in between the container ship and the further transport by trucks the containers normally are temporarily stored in this case study.
-Hence, this storage buffer absorbs the oscillations of approaching trucks.
-The better approach is a container terminal CTA which run automated guided vehicles (AGVs).
-After loading at the ship container bridge the AGVs are unloaded by automatic stacking cranes, which result in the logistic fixed coupling constraint, because the AGVs have to wait such long until the stacking crane is uploading.
-In contrast with conventional VanCarrier containers can directly transferred to the stacking cranes, and the VanCarrier can continue to work.
-This constraint is called in logistics the loose coupling approach.
-The loose coupling approach is the preferred one most CTA operator agreed to accept, meaning using the VanCarrier instead of the AGVs.

-Based on the foregoing mentioned assumptions the bottleneck-analysis of the series connection of shortages as shown in Figure 2 show a sequence of hidden shortages which one after each other will be discovered once the previous has been identified.
+It should be noted that this approach can cause some problems.
+Based on the foregoing mentioned assumptions of components of multi-shortages, shown in Figure 2, a sequence of hidden shortages show up one after each other once the previous one has been identified.
 However the shortage of component 2 is the primary one in the this bottleneck analysis the others are the so called secondary shortages.

 Hence, the bottleneck analysis allow an entire utilization analysis from sink to source, and concurrently the identification of opportunities for optimization.
 From a more general perspective this refer to transhipment nodes in the intermodal transportation chain which minimize the dwell time of the goods (e.g. containers) in order to increase the productivity of the overall chain.
 For this reason the forward and the backlash motion must be completely without any time lag.
 But rating an optimization has to consider the different stakeholder views.
-Stakeholders are ship owners, port managers, transport companies, etc. The first mentioned will be a more global view while the others will be more local.
-The global and local views are obtained from the different operating procedures, the decision making processes, the interpretation of data exchanged, the underlying optimization strategies, etc. In general the workflow of this process can be described through a sequential step approach:
+Stakeholders are ship owners, port managers, transport companies, etc. The first will be a more global view while the other views will be more local.
+Global and local views are obtained from the different operating procedures, the decision making processes, the interpretation of data exchanged, the underlying optimization strategies, etc. In general the process workflow can be described through a sequential approach: